Get Tech Tips

 OK, he was sleeping most of the time.

 He fell asleep in my van between most calls and even fell asleep in a company meeting leaning against a condenser box.

-Now, maybe I'm just being judgmental, and Clay was a narcoleptic, or maybe he was staying up all night doing superhero work, but I think the guy just liked to grab a few—or MANY—winks.
+Now, maybe Clay was a narcoleptic and I'm just being judgmental, or maybe he was staying up all night doing superhero work.
+But I think the guy just liked to grab a few—or MANY—winks.

-It didn't really bother me much when Clay would sleep; I could tell he wasn't learning much and didn't care much, but he was a pleasant sort of bloke, and I didn't hire or manage him, so it really wasn't my problem.
+It didn't really bother me much when Clay would sleep; I could tell he wasn't learning much and didn't care much, but he was a pleasant sort of guy, and I didn't hire or manage him, so it really wasn't my problem.

 Nowadays, I employ and train lots of people, and now it is my problem.
 Trainees who sleep in vans DRIVE ME CRAZY!
-Instead of focusing on my evil capitalist anti-sleep, judgy ways right off, let's ease into with some more trainee tales and see if you can catch a thread of commonality.
+Instead of focusing on my evil capitalist anti-sleep, judgy ways right off, let's ease into the subject with some more trainee tales and see if you can catch a thread of commonality.

 The Nasty Dudes

 When I was a helper, I rode with a few old techs that took it as their life mission to teach me all about every possible nasty thing they could pump into my mind.
 I started in the trade at 17, home-schooled, wide-eyed, and as sheltered a Christian kid as you can get (almost).
 These guys started using words and pushing mental images I didn't even understand at first.

 Once I got into my own van, I was glad to have a break from it—until I started getting trainees.
 I had three guys that rode with me that I remember in particular who ONLY wanted to talk about what they did, saw, or thought about last night.
 One of them used to be a “tech” (used loosely) in Miami, and if I took him at his word, he slept with 120% of the occupants of South Florida.
 Needless to say, the fantasy game is strong with most of these guys, and I didn't take a word they said seriously.

 Does it shock you that none of them worked out as techs?